K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-07-machine-learning-101-starting-from-the-basics.markdown

 <td>10000</td>
 </tr>
 </table>

-Have a look at the table and analyze the data for a minute or two.

 The first thing to note is that the final rent depends on three <strong>features</strong> namely the Area, BHK and age.